 S1 Table.
 Identification of topological boundaries using various window sizes.
 Source data (for different genotypes and mapped genomes) and TAD calling window sizes (w) are indicated.
 At the HoxD locus, Atf2 is the left boundary of the C-DOM and Hnrnpa3 is the right boundary of the T-DOM.
-Left_Bd and Right_Bd are respectively the left and right boundaries of the TAD hosting the TgN(38-40) construct in chromosome 10 (see Fig. 3B and 4A).
+Left_Bd and Right_Bd are respectively the left and right boundaries of the TAD hosting the TgN(38-40) construct in chromosome 10 (see Figs 3B and 4A).